Interpreting Temporal Graph Neural Networks with Koopman Theory: Methods

 When $|\lambda_i|<1$, we expect both $s^{(i)}(\timeidx)$ and $s_n^{(i)}(\timeidx)$ to decay to 0 and contribute little to the final state (see hypotheses~\ref{hyp:time-gt} and~\ref{hyp:node-gt}).
-Meanwhile, when $|\lambda_i|\simeq 1$, its dynamics reflect crucial input features, both on its topology and its time dependency, meaning that the $i$-th mode explains the model's output.
-For this reason, we define the time weight directly from the mode derivative as
+Conversely, when $|\lambda_i|\simeq 1$, the corresponding component $s^{(i)}(\timeidx)$ neither grows nor decays, but persists throughout the sequence.
+In this regime, the component's evolution is not dominated by transient effects and instead tracks the non-trivial spatiotemporal structure of the input, making it a meaningful proxy for the model's decision process.
+For this reason, we select \gls{dmd} modes with $|\lambda_i|\simeq 1$ and define the time weight